Generation solar-like differential rotation

 and is the deviation from the longitudinal average.
+When we define the gas pressure inside and outside the strong magnetic field as $p_\mathrm{i}$ and $p_\mathrm{e}$, respectively.
+The perturbation gas pressure defined here is approximated as $p\prime_1 \sim p_\mathrm{i}-p_\mathrm{e}$.
 The black dashed line in Fig.~\ref{PDF_prpm} indicates $p\prime_1 = -B^2/8\pi$, i.e., the magnetic pressure is balanced with the gas pressure.
 In the Low case (Fig.~\ref{PDF_prpm}a), the PDF distributes rather uniformly.
 Even the small magnetic energy ($\sim 10^8~\mathrm{dyn~cm^{-2}}$) has large perturbation gas pressure ($<-4\times10^7~\mathrm{dyn~cm^{-2}}$).
 In the High case (Fig.~\ref{PDF_prpm}), the magnetic field strength is amplified, and most of the strong magnetic field distributes on the $p\prime_1 = -B^2/8\pi$ line.
 Also, the region with a weak magnetic field and the low gas pressure disappears.
 These results indicate that the gas pressure maintains the superequipartition magnetic field realized in the High case.
 Because the solar interior is in a low Mach number situation, the internal energy is huge compared with the kinetic and magnetic energies.
+If the magnetic field is balanced with the gas pressure (internal energy), the magnetic field strength can be superequipartition to the kinetic energy.
 The region with the weak magnetic field and the low gas pressure disappears in the High case, indicating that the dynamo is efficient enough to amplify all the small-scale fields once the magnetic field enters the low gas pressure region.